 The residual functional capacity (RFC) form can also be used as evidence in an LTD claim.
 The insurance company will still review your medical records and non-medical information while trying to make a decision about your ability to work, but a thoroughly completed RFC form can make a significant impact on the outcome of your case.
 Unlike most medical records, an RFC form will clearly state the severity of your impairments.

 Work with a Disability Attorney

 Working with an experienced disability attorney will give you the best chance of getting the benefits you deserve from the SSA or the LTD insurance company for your Graves’ disease.
 Even if you have been denied benefits, that does not mean your fight is over.
 Many people are denied benefits the first time they apply.
 You have the right to file an appeal and try to get more medical information to support your case.
 Getting expert help is often the difference between being denied and being approved for disability benefits.

 While the process to qualify for benefits can be daunting, your experienced disability attorney will be able to guide you through the process.
 They do not get paid until you win your case.
 You can seek help for your claim without worrying about upfront costs or unexpected bills.

 The Ortiz Law Firm has successfully represented people in disability cases across the United States.
-If you are ready to take the next step and would like to talk to an experienced disability lawyer about your Graves’ disease and its impact on your ability to work, call us at (888) 321-8131 or contact us online.
+If you are ready to take the next step and would like to talk to an experienced disability lawyer about your Graves’ disease and its impact on your ability to work, call us at (888) 321-8131.
 We would be happy to evaluate your case and to discuss how a disability attorney can help you through the claim process.